Are you struggling with healthy eating? Do you find that you are an emotional eater?

 Virginia Mason Memorial recognized as among most sustainable health care facilities in the country with four awards

 Practice Greenhealth Emerald Award honors Virginia Mason Memorial for its superior sustainability programs

-(YAKIMA, WA) – In recognition for outstanding accomplishments in sustainability, Virginia Mason Memorial has received three awards this year from Practice Greenhealth, the nation’s leading organization dedicated to environmental sustainability in health care.
+(YAKIMA, WA) – In recognition for outstanding accomplishments in sustainability, Virginia Mason Memorial has received four awards this year from Practice Greenhealth, the nation’s leading organization dedicated to environmental sustainability in health care.
 The awards are given each year to honor environmental achievements in the health care sector.

 The Greenhealth Emerald Award is presented to hospitals that demonstrate superior sustainability programs.
 The award recognizes Virginia Mason Memorial’s ongoing commitment to improving its environmental performance and maintaining a top standard of excellence in sustainability.

 The Circles of Excellence Award, given to Virginia Mason Memorial for Healthy Food in Health Care, honors hospitals for outstanding performance in one specific area, such as reducing use of toxic chemicals or sourcing food sustainably.
 These awards highlight hospitals that are driving innovation in sustainability.
 There can be up to 10 designees selected for each Circle of Excellence category.

 The Healthy Food category award highlights leaders in sustainable food services, including meat and sugar-sweetened beverage reduction, healthier meat procurement, local sourcing, food waste prevention and management.
 Top hospitals have written policies and an educational strategy that addresses the food system as a critical component in an overall sustainability plan.

 The Greening the Operating Room Recognition Award acknowledges hospital sustainability programs that drive environmental stewardship within the surgical suite.